doino-gretchenliev/assume-role/README.md

 The `assume-role` tool sets `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` environment variables and then executes the command provided.

-If the role requires MFA, you will be asked for the token first:
+If the role requires MFA, you will be asked for the token first or you can [configure MFA secret](CONFIGURE_MFA_TOKEN_GENERATOR.md) and use auto token generation logic:

 ```bash
 $ assume-role prod aws iam get-user